vitessio/enhancements/veps/vep-1.md

 ## Versioning System

-The proposed release cycle is best described as _Monitonic Versioning_ with a release cadence similar to Kubernetes.
-The terminology `COMPATIBILITY.RELEASE` used in this document is directly sourced from the [Monitonic Versioning Manifesto](http://blog.appliedcompscilab.com/monotonic_versioning_manifesto/):
+The proposed release cycle is best described as _Monotonic Versioning_ with a release cadence similar to Kubernetes.
+The terminology `COMPATIBILITY.RELEASE` used in this document is directly sourced from the [Monotonic Versioning Manifesto](http://blog.appliedcompscilab.com/monotonic_versioning_manifesto/):

 1. The `COMPATIBILITY` number will be incremented every 12 weeks.
 2. Docker images will be tagged weekly as `COMPATIBILITY.yy+YYYYMMDD`.